Kensington Market (band): Avenue Road

 In 1968, Warner Bros. re-released "I Would be the One" and a new single, "Speaking of Dreams".
 Both songs would appear on their debut album, Avenue Road, which was released at the Warner Bros. annual convention in Honolulu.
 The album garnered rave reviews.
-Australian music journalist Ritchie Yorke, writing for The Globe and Mail, called it “probably the finest album ever cut by a Canadian group”.
+Australian music journalist Ritchie Yorke, writing for The Globe and Mail, called it "probably the finest album ever cut by a Canadian group".
+The album reached number 39 on the RPM charts.

 In August 1968, the band began a US tour and "I Would Be The One" reached #59 on the national RPM chart.
 The tour included a show at San Francisco's Fillmore West, with Chuck Berry and the Steve Miller Band.
 For Kensington Market, the concert was a disaster, with McKie saying that they played like amateurs.
 The incident so demoralized the band that they never recovered.
 Drugs were now involved.
 In addition, the expected sales of Avenue Road did not materialize.
 Warner Bros, having reportedly taken issue with the cover (a picture of the band grouped in the snow), did little to promote it.